 Steps To Make A Mastectomy Pillow

-2. Open up each piece of fabric then place them right sides together.
+Step 3: Open up each piece of fabric the, place them right sides together.

 I decided not to do the “beauty shot” here of the edges being sewn together because I think you all know what that looks like.